NASA Goddard / SAIC

 OSAM-1 (known as Restore-L until April 2020) is the world’s first-ever on-orbit servicing, assembly, and manufacturing mission.
 Motiv’s state-of-the-art motor controller technology is powering the development of this revolutionary technology for NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
 OSAM-1 stands for “On-Orbit Servicing, Assembly, and Manufacturing 1.”

 Think of OSAM-1 as an in-space life-extender for satellites.
 It locates and rehabilitates government-owned satellites — even those satellites that were never built or intended to be serviced in space — and finds ways to service those satellites while in orbit.
 Before OSAM-1, refueling or servicing an older satellite while in orbit was just a distant dream.

 OSAM-1 will be the first of many missions to demonstrate that OSAM technologies can and should be fully operational in other NASA missions.
 This is an important and foundational mission that participates in several firsts:

 - Refueling a satellite that wasn’t designed to be refueled in orbit

 - Conducting a series of in-space robotic assemblies including an antenna and a boom

-- Assembling this robotic arm in space with extreme precision
+- Performing those assemblies in space with extreme precision

 For the first time in history, OSAM-1 will refuel a satellite in low Earth orbit, in particular, a satellite that was not originally designed or intended to be serviced.
 OSAM-1 will help extend the life of current satellites in orbit and will demonstrate and validate the potential of many technologies, tools, and techniques that will push future space missions into new horizons for space exploration.
 OSAM-1 is scheduled to launch in 2024.

 Motiv has a central role in OSAM-1’s success in developing a robotic spacecraft equipped with the tools, technologies, and techniques needed to extend satellites’ life spans.
 Motiv is supporting the work of NASA Goddard with advanced motion control electronics for enabling their robotic servicing spacecraft.

 Specifically, Motiv’s work on OSAM-1 includes: